|

 came along and demonstrated a genuine zeal for God, and proved they were true

-servants both of the Lord and of the church, he lifted them up very highly and
+servants both of the Lord and of the Church, he lifted them up very highly and

-of God is all about servanthood, and those who serve understand God and His
+is all about servanthood, and those who serve understand God and His

 will like no one else.